-Nicholas Comninellis teaches global health in the Department of Medical Humanities at the University of Missouri-Kansas City School of Medicine, and is founder of the Institute for International Medicine, for whom he is a full-time volunteer.
-He served inner city citizens at Shanghai Charity Hospital over two years during the preprosperity era, and over another two years lead a healthcare ministry in the war-besieged city of Huambo, Angola in southern Africa.
-He also served one-month medical assignments in Honduras, Haiti, Zimbabwe, Burkina Faso, Niger, and Kunming, China.
-Next, Dr. Comninellis worked for six years in the Kansas City public hospital system, before launching INMED in 2003.
+Nicholas Comninellis is Dean and President of INMED, the Institute for International Medicine.
+He is also faculty in the Department of Medical Humanities at the University of Missouri-Kansas City (UMKC) School of Medicine and faculty at Research Medical Center Family Medicine Residency.
+Over two years Dr. Comninellis served inner city citizens at Shanghai Charity Hospital, Over another two years he lead a healthcare ministry in the war-besieged nation of Angola in southern Africa.
+Dr. Comninellis next served for six years in the Kansas City public hospital before launching INMED in 2003.

 Elementary school graduation

 I was raised in Parkville, Missouri, situated on the Missouri River just northwest of Kansas City.
 The son of George and Dorothy Comninellis, I am the first born of four children, including Chris, Maria, and Daphne.
 George immigrated from Greece when he was 19 years young to study engineering at Park College.
 It was there he met Dorothy Moss, a music and education major from Harrisonville, Missouri.
 As a boy, I was active in the Saint Dionysios Greek Orthodox Church and in Boy Scout Troop 333.

 Comninellis Family: Daphne, Maria, Dorothy, George, Chris, and Nick